kuolunwang/mm_doorgym/README.md

     ```
     - set goal

-        you can use 2D Nav Goal in Rviz or use command to decide.
+        You can use 2D Nav Goal in Rviz or use command to decide.
         ```
             rostopic pub /move_base_simple/goal geometry_msgs/PoseStamped "header:
             seq: 0